beersb/Network-Traffic-Analysis/README.md

 ## Objective

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The Network Traffic Analysis Lab follows the Hack The Box Academy Introduction to Network Traffic Analysis module and was designed to strengthen both conceptual and practical understanding of computer networking and packet analysis.
+The primary focus was to examine both pre-existing Packet Capture (PCAP) files and live packet capture data (using both TCPDump and Wireshark) and extract valuable information about current and past network traffic flows, especially as they relate to cybersecurity.
+This experience's purpose was to strenghten understanding of network security, attack patterns, and network forensics.

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
+- Familiarity with network analysis tools like Wireshark and TCPDump
-- Proficiency in analyzing and interpreting network logs.
+- Proficiency in analyzing and interpreting network traffic through Pack Captures.
-- Ability to generate and recognize attack signatures and patterns.
+- Ability to discover, isolate, and analyze suspicious network activity.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Deepened knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Wireshark and TCPDump for intercepting and scrutinizing network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*